Isabel de Castilla and Fernando. First kings of Spain in the 15th century. She and he both rule.

 In Castilla, a good number of nobles did not want Isabel to marry Fernando de Aragón.
 They wanted to marry her to some other king, among them the king of Portugal.
 This would have forced her to live with her husband wherever he was king.
 To Portugal?
 Fantastic.
 Still further?
 Better than better.

-Isabel and Fernando needed each other.
+Isabel de Castilla and Fernando de Aragón needed each other.

 Fernando was the son and grandson of Castilians and that did not make any grace to the Castilian nobles.